Table of Contents

 - Warfarin should be started at the same time as LMWH as it is prothrombotic for the first 2 days of treatment.

-- Warfarin is a long-term medication, which is used in patients where there is expected recurrence/high-risk of another DVT developing.
-Treatment can last months or years depending on the cause of the patients increased risk of DVT.
+- Warfarin is a long-term medication, which is used in patients where there is expected recurrence/high-risk of another DVT.
+Treatment can last months or years depending on the cause.

 - When INR is 2-3, the patient can be taken off LMWH.